-How to type special characters and math symbols
+How to type special characters, Emoji and maths symbols on a Mac

-You can use the Character Viewer to find special characters and math symbols.
-In Finder choose Edit > Special Characters (or press Command-Control-Space).
-This opens the Character Viewer window.
+You can use the Character Viewer to find special characters, Emoji and maths symbols.

-The Character Viewer enables you to locate any special character from any font on your Mac.
-Use the sidebar to view different categories, such as Currency Symbols or Math Symbols and double-click any item in the main window to insert it into your document.
+Once you have the Character Viewer open, use the sidebar to view different categories, such as Currency Symbols or Maths Symbols and double-click any item in the main window to insert it into your document.